Convert Kilojoules per Kilogram to Joules per Kilogram

 How do I convert Kilojoules per Kilogram to Joules per Kilogram?

-A metric specific-energy unit equal to 1,000 J/kg.
+A metric specific-energy unit equal to exactly 1,000 J/kg.
 To convert Kilojoules per Kilogram to Joules per Kilogram, multiply by 1000.
 For example, 25 kJ/kg equals 25000 J/kg.

 How many Joules per Kilogram are in 1 Kilojoule per Kilogram?